department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/Guidelines/Guide to notetaking.md

 * Log into your Zoom account.
 * Prepare yourself and your space for a video interview by clearing clutter (on screen and around you), ensuring you have good lighting, and muting distractions like Slack notifications.
 * Open the shared notetaking Google Sheet that your research lead shared with you.
 (It's also in the meeting invitation).
 * Find the correct tab with the participant number, date and time of your session.
-(The participant number should be in the title of the invitation sent to your calendar.)
+(The participant number is in the title of the meeting invitation).

 ## At the start of the session